Skip to main content

 Native Range

-Native to western North America — British Columbia south through Washington, Oregon, and California, east to Montana and Colorado.
-Found in dry open forests, rocky slopes, and disturbed areas.
+Native to western North America from British Columbia south through Washington, Oregon, and California and east to Montana, Wyoming, and Colorado, with outlying populations in northern Arizona and New Mexico.
+Grows in dry open forests, rocky slopes, clear-cuts, and other disturbed edge habitats from sea level to alpine meadows below 6,500 feet (2,000 m) elevation.

 Suggested Uses